SUPPORT & F.A.Q.

 Q: What are the recommended system specs to run all of Mental Omega missions at 30FPS?

 A: Based on our tests, a modern multi-core CPU with each having at least 2,6GHz should run the most demanding late-game missions well.
-The game engine Red Alert 2 and Yuri's Revenge were built on can only use a single core, so its processing power and availability is what matters the most here.
+The game engine Red Alert 2 and Yuri's Revenge were built on can only make use of a single core, so its processing power and availability is what matters the most in this case.

 Q: I do not see unit "X" from version 1.0 or 2.0 in Mental Omega 3.3.
 Is it a bug?